caley/OpenEPSim/README.md

 ![ASEP species density](samples/asep-species-density.png)

+#### Plotting note

+Sample scripts to produce plots like the above are included in the samples directory ([plotdensity.py](samples/plotdensity.py) and [plotspeciesdensity.py](samples/plotspeciesdensity.py)).
+These scripts require Python and [Matplotlib](https://matplotlib.org/).
+Usage instructions are given in the script header comments.

 ## Build and run instructions

 OpenEPSim uses [Maven](https://maven.apache.org/).
 It uses the libraries [google-gson](https://github.com/google/gson) and [Apache Common Maths](http://commons.apache.org/proper/commons-math/), but Maven will take care of the dependencies.